jadissa/jWeather/README.md

 - Set local path to: `/path/to/jWeather/public/images/out.png`

 - Resize the 'Image' window to desired size by dragging the bottom right corner
-- Set to run every every 2 seconds or no more than 3600 seconds
+- Set to run every every 60 seconds for the clock to display properly
 - At this point, you should be set!

 ## Platforms